Maj Gen Marke “Hoot” Gibson USAF (Ret)

 President & CEO

 Gibson retired from the U.S. Air Force in 2011 after 33 years of service.
 He held numerous senior command and staff positions earning him the rank of Major General.
 Gibson retired as the Air Force’s director of current operations and training where he led the startup of a new cyber career field and its integration into Air Force operations.
 He also worked on behalf of the Air Force secretary and chief of staff on ways to better integrate unmanned aerial vehicles into the national airspace.
-This involved continuous engagement with the FAA, Homeland Defense and numerous congressional delegations.
 As the director of current operations and training, Gibson was also responsible for the startup of a separate career field and unique training path for those who fly Air Force remote piloted aircrafts today.

 Anthony B. Basile

-Colonel Anthony Basile is Director of Operations for the Northeast UAS Airspace Integration Research Alliance, Inc. (NUAIR), a non-profit corporation leading a coalition of New York and Massachusetts aerospace industry and academic institutions, working together to establish a site for the testing and certification of unmanned aircraft systems (UAS) and the training of their operators.
+Colonel Anthony Basile is the Chief Operations Officer for the Northeast UAS Airspace Integration Research Alliance, Inc. (NUAIR), a non-profit corporation leading a coalition of New York and Massachusetts aerospace industry and academic institutions, working together to establish a site for the testing and certification of unmanned aircraft systems (UAS) and the training of their operators.

 A 1977 graduate of Fordham University, Bronx, NY, Colonel Basile is a resident of Manlius, NY.
 After completing undergraduate pilot training in 1981, he spent 29 years with the 174th Fighter Wing, Syracuse, NY, serving as its commander from 2003 until 2008.
 While at the 174th, Colonel Basile accumulated 4,000 hours flying the unit’s A-10 and F-16 aircraft.
 He has logged 67 combat sorties, including 51 during Operation Desert Storm in 1991.
 Among his numerous military awards are the Legion of Merit, Distinguished Flying Cross with Valor, Meritorious Service Medal, and Air Medal with 4 devices.